Hong Kong's democracy 'referendum' likely to rile China's communists

 Instead, Beijing insists a small committee of largely pro-Beijing loyalists choose who gets on the ballot, which would effectively render the ability to vote meaningless.

-One of the founders of the Occupy Central protest movement, academic Benny Tai, hopes that its June 20-22 referendum will draw up to 300,000 people to strengthen the legitimacy of the group's demands for a fair and representative election in 2017 that would include opposition democrats.
+One of the founders of the so-called Occupy Central protest movement, academic Benny Tai, hopes its referendum will draw up to 300,000 people to strengthen the legitimacy of the group's demands for a fair and representative election in 2017 that would include opposition democrats.

-But a cyber-attack this week crippled the online voting system, meaning the organisers may have to rely on the results from 15 voting stations to be set up on Sunday instead if it is not fixed by then.
+The online vote, which is due to start on Friday, was extended on Wednesday by an additional week until June 29 after a "cyberattack" threatened to derail it.

+The website has received billions of hits since last Saturday, including more than 10 billion in one 20-hour period, according to a statement from Robert Chung, director of the public opinion programme at Hong Kong University who is responsible for the referendum's website.

 "As I see it, we are under such serious attack it exactly shows that Beijing is taking us seriously," law professor Tai said.